syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### setValidation()
 {:#methods:setvalidation}

-Set validation to editfrom in the grid.
+Set validation to editform in the grid.

 #### Returns:
 {:#methods:returns:}